syncfusion-content/xamarin-docs/Xamarin/SfListView/Working-with-SfListView.md

     * The SfListView will not receive any gestures as it will be handled by the parent ScrollView.
     * Should define size to the SfListView if it loads inside ScrollView.
  * Avoid changing the cell layout based on the BindingContext.
 This incurs large layout and initialization costs.
+ * Implement a model class inherited with `INotifyPropertyChanged` interface to notify the property changes at runtime.

 ## Loading ListView inside ScrollView